 Required Practical: Investigating Temperature Changes

 This required practical covers Required Practical: Investigating Temperature Changes within Endothermic Reactions for GCSE Chemistry.
 Revise Endothermic Reactions in Energy Changes for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 5 of 12 in this topic.
 Revise both the method and the reason for each step, because practical questions often test understanding rather than pure recall.

 Topic position